richardvlas/CarND-LaneLines-P1/README.md

 <img src="images/hough_transform.JPG" width="75%" height="75%">

 ## Average and Extrapolate Line Segments
-In the next step we took the line segments as the output of `cv2.HoughLinesP()` function average and extrapolate them in order to draw two solid lines representing left and right lane lines
+In the next step we took the line segments as the output of `cv2.HoughLinesP()` function average and extrapolate them in order to draw two solid lines representing left and right lane lines.

-For that we updated the function `draw_lines` defined above and defined a new function called `draw_lines_extend` to include these functionalities
+To include these functionalities we updated the function `draw_lines` defined above and defined a new function called `draw_lines_extend`.
+This was done by calculating the positive and negative slope of each line and with a control statement separating each line in one of two categories: left line or right line.
+After that, the average line slope and end points of each lane line were calculated.
+This then allowed to draw two straigth lines on the image.

 The results of the new function is shown on the images below:
 <img src="images/draw_lines_extend.JPG" width="75%" height="75%">